mvolkmann/blog/src/flutter.md

 {% aTargetBlank "https://pub.dev/packages/sqflite", "sqflite" %}
 is the most popular way to access a SQLite database in a Flutter application.

-See a short introduction {% aTargetBlank "https://www.youtube.com/watch?v=HefHf5B1YM0", "YouTube video" %}.
+For a short introduction, see this {% aTargetBlank "https://www.youtube.com/watch?v=HefHf5B1YM0", "YouTube video" %}.

 The steps to use sqflite are: